Scew5145/nifRenderer/README.md

 Some objects have multiple parts (triShapes) such as the helmet.
 Right now, these extra parts are rendered in a different rotation and translation for each separate piece.

-# Files included for loading:

-- helmet_1.nif
-- upperchair01.nif
-- silverplate01.nif
-- JuggernautCuiriass_1.nif

-The final file, the JuggernautCuirass, I made a few years ago.
-I didn't include the textures, but the idea is that it can be loaded without them.

-I wanted to show that I managed to get this program to parse a few of the potential files that .nif can describe.